-This gorgeous knit scarf takes good advantage of the depth of color in this alpaca yarn.
+This free knit scarf pattern takes good advantage of the depth of color in this alpaca yarn.
 The stitch, which is a modified staggered Daisy or Marguerite Stitch, offers a ton of texture which also allows the colors in the yarn to come through and shine.

 This post may contain affiliate links.
 If you make a purchase I may be compensated at no additional cost to you.